dylanpieper/ShinySurveyJS/readme.md

     runApp()
     ```

-3. Access the app using a URL with appropriate parameter encryption:
+3. Access the app using a URL with appropriate parameter token:

-    In `app.R`, if encrypt_active \<- FALSE
+    In `app.R`, if token_active \<- FALSE

     ```
     http://your-app-url.com/?survey=dynamicSurvey&entity=Google
     ```

-    In `app.R`, if encrypt_active \<- TRUE
+    In `app.R`, if token_active \<- TRUE

     ```
     http://your-app-url.com/?survey=RhinocerosOvalTwoHundredTwentySevenTealStardust&entity=MeteorOctagonSlothRedFourHundredFiftySeven
     ```

-    This is an example, and your encrypted values will be different.
+    This is an example, and your token values will be different.

 ## File Structure

 The file structure is modular and organized to facilitate easy customization and extension of the app.
-The key components are the `app.R` file, the `encrypt.csv` file, the `www/` directory for web assets, and the `shiny/` directory for Shiny functions.
+The key components are the `app.R` file, the `token.csv` file, the `www/` directory for web assets, and the `shiny/` directory for Shiny functions.

 ```
 ShinySurveyJS/
 │
 ├── app.R                 # Main Shiny app file
-├── encrypt.csv           # Stores mappings between objects and URL encryptions │
+├── token.csv           # Stores mappings between objects and URL tokens │
 ├── www/                  # Directory for web assets
 │   ├── _survey.js            # Client-side survey operations